madhcmail/100daysofcodechallenge/README.md

 DAY 63:#100DaysOfCode progress: Today I tried to pull a bunch of movie metadata using TMDB API.
 I registered for API key and pulled the movie data using requests and JSON library and writing data to a JSON file.
 I was able to pull only 1 page data from the API and trying to explore to get more search results.
 Will continues to work on this tomorrow.
 Here is my GitHub link for today's code https://github.com/madhcmail/100daysofcodechallenge/blob/master/explore_apis/pull_tmdb_movies.py \
 Day 64:#100DaysOfCode progress: Today I am still working on writing the movie metadata results of multiple API calls in to json file.
 I am facing issues while doing so..
 Will continue working on it tomorrow. \
 Day 65: #100DaysOfCode progress: Today I finally able to pull the movie metadata results of multiple API calls in to json file.
 The key here is we need to properly understand the data before pulling it.
-I Will analyze the data that I pulled into a file tomorrow.
+I Will analyze the data that I pulled into a file tomorrow.\
+Day 66:#100DaysOfCode progress: Today I tried to pull the required attributes like title, overview, release date, popularity, etc.. from the movie metadata API.